 Jackson Lake Boat rentals (Signal Mountain Lodge on Jackson Lake) – A single kayak is $22 per hour and $95 per day, and a double kayak is $27 per hour and $115 per day.
 You can rent canoes as well for $25 per hour and $99 per day (max 3 people).

-Kayaks at Oxbow Bend in Grand Teton National Park / Things to Do in Grand Teton
+Kayaks at Oxbow Bend in Grand Teton National Park / Grand Teton Tips

-Kayaking at Jenny Lake in Grand Teton National Park / Things to Do in Grand Teton
+Kayaking at Jenny Lake in Grand Teton National Park / Grand Teton Tips

 - Always wear a personal floatation device (PFD) and do not take it off as long as you are on the water.